LeeCampbell/RxJS/doc/what.md

 With the concept of an Observable Sequence, a far richer platform is created.
 Instead on thinking of just callbacks, one can consider a sequence of values produced over time.
-These sequences can be Transformed and Composed.
+These sequences can be transformed and queried.
+Sequences can also be composed of other sequences.
+Custom operators can be created to extend the provided (query, transformation & composition) operators.
+By allowing both sequences and queries to be composed, Rx becomes a rich and powerful way to query event sources and asynchronous data flows.

 ### Transformation
 An Observable Sequence may not always produce value in the form you wish to consume it in.
 Rx provides ways to transform data from one form to another.

 #### One to one
 Using the `select` operator, values can be mapped from one value to another.